spapas/spapas.github.io/content/spring-boot-settings.rst

 Configuring Spring Boot
 #######################

-:date: 2016-03-28 08:55
+:date: 2016-03-31 15:20
-:tags: spring, spring-boot, java, ldap, profiles, settings, properties
+:tags: spring, spring-boot, java, ldap, profiles, settings, properties, yaml, configuration
 :category: spring
 :slug: spring-boot-settings
 :author: Serafeim Papastefanos
-:summary: An opinionated methodology for configuring your Spring Boot applications using application properties, profiles, locan  settings and command line arguments!
+:summary: Configuring your Spring Boot applications using application properties, profiles, locan  settings and command line arguments!

 .. contents::

 Introduction
 ------------

-The spring-boot_ project is great way of building Java applications using Spring.
-Instead of trying to integrate everything by hand (configuration hell) you use spring-boot to help you to bootstrap your: Just include your dependencies in your pom.xml and spring-boot will try its best to auto-configure all the components.
+The `Spring Boot`_ project is great way of building Java applications using Spring.
+Instead of trying to integrate everything by hand (and usually end up with a configuration hell) you use spring-boot to help you to bootstrap your application: Just include its dependencies in your pom.xml and Spring Boot will try its best to auto-configure all these components!

-Of course, no matter how hard spring-boot try, you'll still need to pass some configuration to configure your databases, caches, ldap connections, email sending, authentication, authorization etc. Thankfully, spring boot can be configured without *any* xml (actually, its a bad practice to use xml-based configuration with spring-boot), using plain Java .properties or (if you prefer the more compact syntax) .yml files!
+Of course, no matter how hard Spring Boot tries to auto-configure everything, you'll still need to pass some configuration to configure your databases, caches, email sending, security etc. Thankfully, Spring Boot can be configured without *any* xml (actually, its a bad practice to use xml-based configuration with it), using plain Java .properties files or (if you prefer the more compact syntax) YAML_ .yml files!

-In this guide, along with a simple introduction to the way spring-boot configuration works, I'll propose an opinionated methodology for configuring your spring-boot applications and stucturing your configuration files.
-In the end, you'll have the following:
+In this guide, along with a simple introduction to the way Spring Boot configuration works, we'll talk about a specific way of stucturing your settings configuration files in order to have:

 * A global configuration file that will contain all your settings
 * Different settings for each of your environments (development, UAT, staging, production and test)